St Hilary's Church, St Hilary, Cornwall

-The Church of St Hilary is an Early English–style church in the village of St Hilary, Cornwall, United Kingdom.
+The Church of St Hilary is an Early English–style church in the village of St Hilary, Cornwall, England.
 It features a 13th-century tower.
 Following a fire in 1853, the remainder of the church was rebuilt two years later by William White.
 The church is dedicated to Saint Hilary of Poitiers and is a Grade I listed building.
 The architecture is described in Pevsner's Buildings of England: Cornwall.

 Antiquities

 A Roman milestone was found in the foundations of the church in 1854, and it is now fixed in the south aisle.
 The inscription, Imp Caes Flav Val Constantino Pio nob Caes divi Constanti Pii F[el] Aug[usti] filio, refers to the Roman emperor Constantine the Great (Collingwood (1965) RIB no. 2233).
 The churchyard contains both British and Roman crosses.

 There is a Cornish cross in the churchyard; it has a Latin cross on both sides.
 There is another cross on Trewhela Lane.